adam-lynch/adam-lynch.github.io/writing/leaving-teamwork.md

 We have an idea of what we want to do but ultimately we're open to wherever this takes us.
 We have some feedback from customers, roadmap ideas, we'd like to have a remote-first company, and so on... but we don't want to get ahead of ourselves.
 I'm heading into this open-minded, ready to soak up as much as I can, and work as hard as I can.
 Who knows what will come out of it.

 So I head off tomorrow.
 I'm feeling both excited and nervous.
 I guess there would be something wrong if I wasn't nervous.
-For someone who likes to think long-term, it's a little jarring to be so unsure of what's ahead of me.
+For someone who likes to think long-term, it's jarring to be so unsure of what's ahead of me.
 The opportunity is undeniable though.
 Who knows where I'll be or what I'll be doing in a year's time, but bring it on.